bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ## Gradle Tasks

-The bnd Gradle plugin extends the standard [Gradle Java plugin][3].
+The Bnd Gradle plugin extends the standard [Gradle Java plugin][3].
 It modifies some of the standard Java plugin tasks as necessary and also adds some additional tasks.
 Running `gradle tasks --all` in a project will provide a complete list of the tasks available within the project.